sumant326541/AutumationMVP/README.md

 ```
 ####  Local execution

-Open project directory in terminal and run command to install all plugins and dependencies mentioned in package.json file.
+Import project directory in any editor (prefered Visual stidio code) and open terminal then run command to install all plugins and dependencies mentioned in package.json file.
 ```sh
 npm install
 ```